Examples & Insights from the Matching Gift Idea Exchange

 What this Organization Does Well:

 In this final submission from the Matching Gift Idea Exchange, Community Ministry has launched a dedicated campaign effort called the “Hunger Heroes.”
-This initiative included a campaign logo, a one-pager overviewing the opportunity and how donors can get involved, an email blast, and a number of related social media posts.
+This initiative included a campaign logo, a one-pager overviewing the opportunity and outlining how donors can get involved, an email blast, and several related social media posts.

 Donors who get their gifts matched by their employers then earn the “Hunger Heroes” designation as a way to celebrate their above-and-beyond support and leverage social proof to drive additional engagement in the campaign.